duckmin/blogcms/README.txt

 Mongo Branch will port blogcms to Mongo DB instead of MySql

 Blog CMS is a way to manage a blog ( or any paginated content ) through a GUI interface.
-To get setup you want Mysql 5+ PHP5+ and A web server ( I recommend Apache ).
+To get setup you want MongoDB PHP5+ and A web server ( I recommend Apache ).

-*Once everything is installed and started you need to create your DB follow the mysql_instructions.txt for all the commands you need to set up blog DB and the posts table with some sample data.
+*Once everything is installed and started you need to create your DB -import blog_db_bkup.json file into MongoDb with the mongoimport command

 *Clone this repo and navigate to the /main/index.php page.
 This is the base URL.